 Isotretinoin is taken orally and is strongly associated with congenital disabilities.
-In the U.S., prescription requires two negative pregnancy test results, and the prescribing doctor must document two forms of birth control.
-Plus, if you are of reproductive age, you have to have monthly pregnancy testing.
-Under no circumstances should you take Isotretonin during pregnancy.
+In the U.S., a prescription requires two negative pregnancy test results, and the prescribing doctor must document two forms of birth control.
+Plus, you must have monthly pregnancy testing if you are of reproductive age.
+Under no circumstances should you take isotretonin during pregnancy.

 Other forms of vitamin A compounds are topical retinoids.
-This includes tretinoin, a retinoic acid that goes by many different brand names, like Retin-A. Tretinoin is only available by prescription in the United States.
+This includes tretinoin, a retinoic acid with many different brand names, like Retin-A. Tretinoin is only available by prescription in the United States.
 The American College of Obstetricians and Gynecologists states that the amount of medication absorbed by the body from topical retinoids is low.
-However, it is generally recommended that you avoid the use of these medications during pregnancy.
-There should be some warning on labels for any retinoid product to consult a doctor if you are pregnant.
-Topical retinoids can go by many different names, including retinaldehyde, hydroxypinacolone retinoate, retinol, retinol propionate, retinyl palmitate, and retinyl acetate.
-The concern over topical retinoids is that they are related to isotretinoin, which is strongly associated with congenital disabilities.
+However, it is generally recommended that you avoid using these medications during pregnancy.
+There should be some warning labels for any retinoid product to consult a doctor if you are pregnant.
+Topical retinoids can go by many names, including retinaldehyde, hydroxypinacolone retinoate, retinol, retinol propionate, retinyl palmitate, and retinyl acetate.
+The concern over topical retinoids is related to isotretinoin, which is strongly associated with congenital disabilities.

 Another issue with vitamin A compounds is that these compounds can increase skin sensitivity.
 Your skin may already be more sensitive during pregnancy.
 Please consult with your dermatologist, doctor, or midwife before using any product with vitamin A during pregnancy.